terraform-ibm-modules/terraform-ibm-observability-instances/examples/observability_archive/README.md

-# Provision LogDNA with a COS bucket for achive
+# Provision LogDNA with a COS bucket for archive

 Example that deploys a LogDNA instance, a Cloud Obeject Storage instance and bucket and configured the LogDNA instance to archive to the bucket.